 We long dreamed of living off the land in the vast wilderness that makes up the Great Land.
 For years we had talked, dreamed, and thought so much about this lifestyle and how we wanted to take on the adventure together… but it seemed to be simply a dream.
 One crisp fall morning over a cup of coffee, we pulled up a property description online.
 “Well, what about this spot?”
 There it was.
 Coordinates and a GoogleEarth view.
 We could either talk about homesteading, or we could take the exhilarating plunge and go for it.
 Game for the challenge, we dove in.

 As the snow finally began to melt in April, we began building our cabin from timber sourced on site and milled by a chainsaw mill.
-That spring we also began clearing an airstrip, creating a garden area, tapping birch trees to make birch syrup, and, of course, further exploring the landscape.

-In September 2015, we began the next phase of our adventure: Moving our horse herd from the Eastern side of the Alaska Range to the Western Side.
+In September 2016, we began the next phase of our adventure: Moving our horse herd from the Eastern side of the Alaska Range to the Western Side.
 Loaded up in a plane, our herd traversed the Alaskan skies to access their new world.
 We then began our 25-mile pack trip (as the crow flies) home, starting with the ford of 7 channels of the Big River.
-It had been an unusually wet spring and the river was barely crossable.
+It had been an unusually wet spring and the river was barely fordable.
 We swam the channels of the river on horseback under pelting rain and hail.
 It was a harrowing journey through uncharted territory with a green pack string carrying supplies for the winter ahead.

 It was relieving to arrive back at the nascent homestead after a five day ride through woods, over foothills, along rivers, and bypassing bogs.
 Upon arrival, we immediately began construction of a pole barn for the horses.
 The horses continued to help us clear land for our airstrip and garden, and we began the distinct slip into the winter months.